thomas-c-webdev/SpeedPaddleGame/README.md

 # Dynamic-Speed-Paddles
-A Pong Inspired Game I Made with HTML, CSS, and JS.
+A Pong Inspired Game I Made with HTML, CSS, and JS with OOP.